dufaultc/personal-website/README.md

-# dufaultc.github.io
+# camerons-personal-website
-This website will hold information about me and my personal projects
+This website will hold cool stuff